 Union Pacific strives to be a leader in developing technology and conscientiously using resources to reduce our environmental impact.
 Railroads are the most environmentally responsible way to transport ground freight.
 Each year, Union Pacific helps customers eliminate more than an estimated 30 million metric tons of greenhouse gas emissions by choosing Union Pacific over truck transportation for their shipping needs.
 We’ve achieved this by making sustainability a priority, developing new technologies and methods to improve fuel efficiency, reducing emissions and working smarter to minimize our environmental impact.

 Union Pacific improves its fuel efficiency through improvements in locomotive technology, engineer training and employee involvement.
-The result: From 2000 to 2014, Union Pacific achieved a 18 percent improvement in fuel efficiency.
+The result: Since 2000, Union Pacific has achieved a 17 percent improvement in fuel efficiency.
 See our Sustainability & Citizenship Report for additional fuel information.

 Greenhouse Gas Emissions